Making a call

 - Select Make video call.

 An IP address is shown in the example above.
 If you receive a URI as the video address, it may be in a similar format to email@example.com.
 This can be entered in the same way as the IP address.

-The StarLeaf app has separate Calls and Chats tabs.
+StarLeaf has separate Calls and Chats tabs.
 Calls shows a history of calls between you and other users.
 The Calls list includes calls you have made, answered, and missed.

 The calls are arranged by time with the most recent appearing at the top of the list.
 The type of call (voice, video, etc.) is also specified underneath the contact or group’s name.

-On the desktop app, select Calls from the list of options on the left-hand side to view your recent calls.
+On desktop, select Calls from the list of options on the left-hand side to view your recent calls.

-On an iPhone, the Calls tab can be found at the bottom of the screen as shown below.
+On mobile devices, the Calls tab can be found at the bottom of the screen as shown below.